 In recent years, the CMS (Centers for Medicare and Medicaid Services) has determined that every facility-acquired bedsore is preventable.
 Because of that, the federal and state government agencies consider facility-acquired pressure sores (pressure wounds; bedsores; decubitus ulcers; pressure ulcers) to be an indicator of substandard care.
 Unfortunately, many nursing facilities fail to follow procedures and protocols when providing skincare, which often leads to the development of a pressure ulcer, especially for patients who are at risk for bedsores.
-Rosenfeld Injury Lawyers have represented residents who have acquired pressure sores while residing at Illinois nursing facilities like El Paso Health Care Center.
+Rosenfeld Injury Lawyers LLC have represented residents who have acquired pressure sores while residing at Illinois nursing facilities like El Paso Health Care Center.

 El Paso Health Care Center

 This facility is a 123-certified-bed ‘for-profit’ Medicaid/Medicare-accepted Nursing Home providing cares and services to residents of El Paso and Woodford County, Illinois.
 The Center is located at: